 Who’s at Risk for a Pinched Nerve in the Cervical Spine?

 It’s possible for anyone to experience a pinched nerve.
 People who deal with disc weakness or herniation are more at risk for nerve compression.
 However, a nerve can be pinched in many ways, including overuse or inactivity.
 Some risk factors include:

 - Thyroid disease

 There are also some particular nerves that are more at risk for compression, including those that travel through particularly narrow spaces with minimal soft tissue surrounding them.

-From physical therapy to medication, Minimally Invasive Surgical Institute has an array of treatment options for your painful and/or uncomfortable pinched nerve.
+From physical therapy to medication, DFW Spine Institute has an array of treatment options for your painful and/or uncomfortable pinched nerve.
 While a pinched nerve typically requires no surgery, some cases can accelerate to a higher level of severity or lead to other, more serious conditions altogether.

-While traditional surgical methods leave patients in recovery for a matter of months, the doctors here at MISI take a different approach and utilize minimally invasive techniques.
+While traditional surgical methods leave patients in recovery for a matter of months, the doctors here at DFW Spine Institute take a different approach and utilize minimally invasive techniques.
 With just a small incision and top-of-the-line technology, we are able to alleviate pain and discomfort associated with a pinched nerve in the neck or any region of the spine.
 With nothing more than a small bandage, our patients can oftentimes leave our facility within 24 hours following their surgery.
-For more information about the MISI approach to minimally invasive treatments for a pinched nerve, visit our treatment page here.
+For more information about the DFW Spine Institute approach to minimally invasive treatments for a pinched nerve, visit our treatment page here.